-When working on a case that requires you to dig deep into the past to pull out data from company policies, action, taxation, accounts, medical and financial histories, you have to follow systematic and relevant research to document the information retrieved for further study.
-No stone must be unturned in your research, even if it takes time to extract information.
+When working on a case that requires you to dig deep into the past to pull out data from company policies, action, taxation, accounts, medical and financial history, you have to follow systematic and relevant research to document the information retrieved for further study.
+No stone is unturned in your research, even if it takes time to extract information.

 Step 1: Get Your Official Training

 Although it is not important for you to be a trained police officer to serve the department as a detective, being one is highly recommended in this profession.
 You must at least serve in the police force for a couple of years and know the ins and outs of the job to ace in your detective career.
 However, you can even choose the military path and gain military training.
 It is also very a well-trodden path.

 After you complete your police training academy program, you will be required to pass a written and physical test.
 The training program typically is 14 weeks long, which involve classroom study and on-field training on self-defense, traffic control, interrogation, first aid, arms usage, etc.

 You can either train at your local police department or enroll in state or federal agency.